tsuoanttila/GridExtensionPack/README.md

 ## Release notes

+### Version 1.0.2
+- New version of header wrapping extension
+- Header wrapping can now be used with alternative header row heights with other themes than Valo

 ### Version 1.0.1
 - New version of header wrapping extension
 - Header wrapping is now compatible with resizable columns